jaim1n/spydes/README.md

 - The game continues until one player reaches a total score of 500 or more or drops to -200 points.

 ## TODO
-- Prompt user to input name, replacing "Player 1" and store in dictionary; give Player 2 a unique name
+- [x] Prompt user to input name, replacing "Player 1" and store in dictionary
+  - [ ] Give Player 2 a unique name
-- Implement blind nil system
+- [ ] Implement blind nil system
-- Add a way to play with four players and make appropriate changes to the game logic to accommodate four players
+- [ ] Add a way to play with four players and make appropriate changes to the game logic to accommodate four players
-  - Provide options for pairs or solo play
+  - [ ] Provide options for pairs or solo play
-- Work on aesthetics and user interface
+- [ ] Work on aesthetics and user interface

 ASCII art generated using https://patorjk.com/software/taag/